-Lessons Learned All babies term to NNU must be registered on Safeguard system, taking into consideration any additional information which may alter the grading of the incident.
+- Lessons Learned All babies term to NNU must be registered on Safeguard system, taking into consideration any additional information which may alter the grading of the incident.
 For senior staff to physically review the CTG findings / classifications and discuss with team members to ensure clarity over classification, management and time frames for review are acted and agreed upon.
 And, to escalate any concerns to a consultant for opinion if concerns remain following discussion with the DS Team Leader Key Changes to Practice All clinicians have been encouraged to actively escalate any concerns up to consultant level if required.
 And, for the continuation of CTG to be recognised in the management timeframe when transferred from one clinical area to another.
 Reflective practice of Team Leader.
 Identified locum registrar made aware of the outcome of the case.
 Completion of updated Trust guideline in line with NICE recommendations 2017.
 Updating of Trust RFM guideline to ensure clarity of management and actions to be undertaken at each episode of RFM All clinical staff to document own care provided and relevant management plans.
 Demonstrate and share the use of SBAR as a tool on BadgerNet.
 For TL or nominated senior staff to be present at potentially difficult or emergency deliveries as per necessity.
 Provision of consultant presence on Delivery Suite as per recommendations.
 The midwife involved in Vitamin K administration error has undertaken a piece of reflective practice and complete random audit of clinical notes; and to review the use of a prescription sheet to further document the administration of Vitamin K. Colleagues were requested to enhance the quality of incidents reported through Safeguard.

-2016/29721 Maternity incident (affecting mother) A patient attended A&E in early stages of pregnancy and a diagnosis of urinary tract infection was made requiring a course of antibiotic treatment.
-The patient represented to the A&E with continuous pain and was subsequently admitted with a plan for gynaecological review the following day.
-A diagnosis of ruptured pregnancy was made requiring emergency gynaecological surgery.
-The patient was discharged home after an uneventful recovery.
-Lessons Learned second includin of the d The Acc care for Sonogra opinion must g Consultant ecision.
-Ite Medical L a patient wh aphy reports concern regarding the clinical decision, a to be sought from a senior colleague to provide assurance on the effectiveness.
-Unit is not an appropriate location to deliver o is having a possible miscarriage. should always state the location of the order to rule out ectopic pregnancy Key Changes to Practice Followir iction of BadgerNet MEWS charts are now
+2016/29721 Maternity incident (affecting mother) urinary tract in treatment.
+The and was subset the following of requiring emerge nfection was e patient rep quently adm day.
+A diag gency gynaeo early stages of pregnancy and a diagnosis of s made requiring a course of antibiotic presented to the A&E with continuous pain nitted with a plan for gynaecological review gnosis of ruptured pregnancy was made cological surgery. home after an uneventful recovery.
+Lessons Learned second including of the de The Acu care for Sonogra opinion must g Consultant ecision.
+Ite Medical L a patient wh aphy reports concern regarding the clinical decision, a t be sought from a senior colleague t to provide assurance on the effectiveness Unit is not an appropriate location to deliver to is having a possible miscarriage. should always state the location of the order to rule out ectopic pregnancy Key Changes to Practice ig the introdu uction of BadgerNet MEWS charts are now ed.

-- Shared learning from case and greater understanding of signs and symptoms has occurred. - The Registrar has undertaken a reflective entry on e-portfolio and declared it on Form R for ARCP progression. - A joint meeting has been held between Obstetrics & Gynaecology service and A&E to discuss cases and ensure safe robust procedures between areas. - A drop down box on CRIS has been introduced to confirm completion of the position of the fetus in the uterus to ensure a high sensitivity for the detection of ectopic pregnancies. - Formal positive written feedback has been provided to A&E FY1 and Gynaecology Registrar (2) following the identification of their good practice
+Shared learning from case and greater understanding of signs and symptoms has occurred.
+The Registrar has undertaken a reflective entry on e-portfolio and declared it on Form R for ARCP progression.
+A joint meeting has been held between Obstetrics & Gynaecology service and A&E to discuss cases and ensure safe robust procedures between areas.
+A drop down box on CRIS has been introduced to confirm completion of the position of the fetus in the uterus to ensure a high sensitivity for the detection of ectopic pregnancies.
+Formal positive written feedback has been provided to A&E FY1 and Gynaecology Registrar (2) following the identification of their good practice